 Want to embed tweets on your website but don’t know how to do it?
 Alright!
 You don’t have to worry about it now.
 Here, in this blog, we will show you not one, not two, but 5 different methods by which you can embed tweets to your website, post, or wherever you like.

 When your users tweet about the positive experience of your product or service, you can use that for marketing.
-Embed tweets to your website which tell your users that you are the expert on your particular niche and there is no one else better than you.
+Embed tweets to your website tell your users that you are the expert on your particular niche and there is no one else better than you.
 By seeing tweets of customers for whom you have solved a problem or you have provided a solution, it might help new users to make decisions on whether to try your business or not.

 wpHow is the ultimate WordPress guide for all your WordPress problems and queries.
-Read this blog to know how you can embed tweets to your WordPress site.
+Read this blog to know how you can embed tweets on your WordPress site.
 But before that let’s have a look at why you should embed tweets in WordPress.

 Why Embed Tweets in WordPress?

-There are several benefits of embedding tweets to your website.
+There are several benefits of embedding tweets on your website.
 You can use tweets as a source of information or a statement that supports your business.
 By embedding tweets to your post or page, you are giving more credibility to your business and telling your new users that your business or product is trustworthy.

-By inserting tweets to your website, you show the testimonials of your users for whom your service or product has worked.
+By inserting tweets into your website, you show the testimonials of your users for whom your service or product has worked.
 It works as social proof for your new customer.
 Find your potential testimonial by looking at @username for your business, products, or service.
 Embed good enough tweets to your website and show your users that your products and service have the potential to solve their problems.

 5 Different Methods to Embed Tweets